Accenture/EcoSonar/API.md

 - **Error Response:**

-When you don't have any URLs assigned to a project into EcoSonar

-- **Code:** 400 BAD REQUEST <br />
-  **Content:** `{
-"error": "Your project has no url assigned into EcoSonar.
-You must at least add one url if you want to analyse ecodesign practices."
-}`

-OR

-EcoSonar API is not able to request to the MongoDB Database :
+EcoSonar API is not able to request the MongoDB Database or an internal error occured

 - **Code:** 500 Internal Server Error <br />

+<a name="insert-urls"></a>

 ## **EcoSonar URL Configuration - INSERT URLs IN PROJECT**